 Walk towards the Frog Pond in the southwest corner of the park to see brilliant sugar and red maples reflected in the water, while bright red blueberry bushes soften the edges of granite boulders.

 Tip: For trail routes and park information, visit the Halifax Trails website.

 The Chain of Lakes Trail is a 7.3km trail that ends in Timberlea.
 The trail continues from there as the B.L.T.
 Trail, and beyond along the full Rum Runners Trail.
 Any section of this trail is a perfect route for a bike trip.

 During the fall, visitors to this trail are treated to yellows from sugar maple, larch, birch, ferns and goldenrod, and bright reds from the maples, serviceberry, oak, blueberry, chokecherry.

 Located on Highway 7 at the Musquodoboit Railway Museum is the trail head of a 15 kilometer, 6-8 hour trek.
 Secondary routes, including Admiral Lake Loop, South Granite Ridge Trail, North Granite Ridge Trail and Gibraltar Rock Loop, branch from the main rail-to-trail.

 At this time of year, the blazing yellow of sugar maples, larches, and ferns; and the bright reds of the red maple and red oak steal the show.

 Just off of the Halifax peninsula are some 1,400 hectares of rocky, exposed, yet beautiful landscapes.
-In the Halifax Backlands, there are kilometers of hiking trails that pass by lakes, large boulders, wetlands and some pretty unique woodland plant communities.
+In the Backlands, there are kilometers of hiking trails that pass by lakes, large boulders, wetlands and some pretty unique woodland plant communities.